EdoardoCappelli/Exploring-Adversarial-Learning-and-OOD-Detection/naive_ood_detection/README.md

 This repository contains code to set up an experiment that analyzes how a simple Convolutional Neural Network (CNN), trained on the CIFAR-10 dataset, behaves when presented with Out-of-Distribution (OOD) samples.

+## Introduction
+While neural networks excel at classifying images within their training distribution, they often make high-confidence predictions even for unfamiliar or irrelevant images.
+This poses a critical problem for real-world applications where the test data distribution might differ from the training data.

 ## Project Structure

 - `model.py`: Contains the implementation of the CNN architecture.